 - Be critical of media messages and images that promote thinness or masculine ideals.
 Encourage your child to question and challenge Western society’s narrow ‘beauty ideal’.

-Get them into the exercise habit
+Get children into the exercise habit

 Studies show that a person who appreciates what their body can do, rather than what it looks like, feels good about their body and tends to have higher self-esteem.

 - Make your family an active one.
 Exercise yourself and encourage your child from an early age to exercise right along with you.
 For example, take little ones for strolls in the pram.
 Once they’re old enough, encourage them to walk part of the way.
 Use walks to encourage them to engage their whole body with the environment, using sights, smells, sounds and touch.

 - Emphasise fitness, health, social interaction and enjoyment as the motivations for exercise, rather than weight loss or weight management.

 - Try to find a team sport they enjoy.
 Team sports encourage camaraderie, teamwork, competition and mastery of physical skills.
 A child who feels passionate about their sport is more likely to continue playing into adulthood.

 - Regular exercise naturally helps to maintain a healthy body weight.